terraform-provider-openstack/terraform-provider-openstack/website/docs/index.html.markdown

   service catalog.
 It can be set using the OS_ENDPOINT_TYPE environment variable.
 If not set, public endpoints is used.

+* `endpoint_overrides` - (Optional) A set of key/value pairs that can
+  override an endpoint for a specified OpenStack service.
+Setting an override requires you to specify the full and complete endpoint URL.
+This might also invalidate any region you have set, too.
+Please see below for more details.
+  Please use this at your own risk.

 * `swauth` - (Optional) Set to `true` to authenticate against Swauth, a Swift-native authentication system.
 If omitted, the `OS_SWAUTH` environment variable is used.
 You must also set `username` to the Swauth/Swift username